andyli/blog/content/posts/2008/2008-11-15_some-free-tools-for-usabilityaccessibility-testing.md

 click its icon, all the errors and warnings (optional accessibility issues too!) are shown up with html source.
 It is real handy!

-Note that there are two avalible validation engines in HTML Validator, Tiny and OpenSP.
+Note that there are two available validation engines in HTML Validator, Tiny and OpenSP.
 OpenSP is the one running behind W3C Validation Service.